 And possibly the most important thing for any character: They drive the plot forward.

 Stitch is the catalyst.
-The point of attack.
-The first plot point.
-The inciting incident. etc. At the start, its Stitch’s escape from the prison ship and crash landing on Hawaii that causes the plot.
+He’s the point of attack or inciting incident.
+At the start, its Stitch’s escape from the prison ship and crash landing on Hawaii that causes the plot.
 After that, it’s largely Lilo and Nani who control the story and the tension.

 Speaking of tension…

 Lilo and Nani have the most to lose.
 If Nani doesn’t get a job and Lilo doesn’t train the born-to-be-wild Stitch, they lose their home and each other.

 To sum it up…